Thursday 28th December

-As part of the Citizens Advice Exeter and The Express and Echo weekly advice column we focus on carrying out a financial health check.
+As part of the Citizens Advice Exeter and The Express and Echo weekly advice column this week we focus on carrying out a financial health check in the New Year.

 - Check that you are not missing out on money that you should be getting in benefits or tax credits, tax rebates or allowances.